XplnHUB/newgate/docs/architecture.md

-# Holoway Architecture Overview
+# CMX Architecture Overview

-This document describes the internal architecture and design patterns of the Holoway framework.
+This document describes the internal architecture and design patterns of the CMX framework.

 ## Table of Contents